wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-indexer/step-by-step.rst

   <div class="accordion-section open">

-The final stage of the process for installing a Wazuh indexer multi-node cluster consists in running the security admin script.
+The final stage of the process for installing a Wazuh indexer consists in running the security admin script.

 #.
 Run the Elasticsearch ``securityadmin`` script on the initial node to load the new certificates information and start the cluster.
 Replace ``<elasticsearch_IP>`` with the Elasticsearch installation IP and run the following command.